About natural moth ball alternatives

 There are, of course, a lot of other factors to consider.
 The size of the cedar balls, blockers or hangers, as well as the various essential oil pouches and sachets, is an often under-looked criterion.
 Pictures on online descriptions can be deceiving, so always read carefully through the products’ descriptions or reviews for their exact size.

 The design is also something you should always consider.
 A poor design can include sharp edges that can harm your clothes, for example.
 It can also mean that the cedar blocks, cylinders, balls, and other such items are of an impractical shape or size for your drawers and shelves.
 Poor design on a sachet or a pouch can also often lead to breakage and spilling of the contents.

 So, as you can see, the factors you’ll need to focus on when buying a natural moth repellent are more than just a few.
 Simply going by price and brand will often get you impractical or low-quality products, or simple ones that are great but not too well suited for your particular situation.

 Still, this doesn’t mean that you should ignore the product’s brand as a factor.
-Some brands are well known for their quality while others should generally be avoided at all cost.
+Some brands are well known for their quality while others should generally be avoided at all costs.
 To further help you out, here are some of the brands you might want to look for: Household essentials, Clinton’s Wood, Richards Homewares, Eco-Defense, Tjaarat, Aikotoo, Moth Busters, Earthkind, Zziggysgal, Ollieroo, and others.